MrRaposinha/HakitaSupremacy/README.md

 ## 🤝 Contributing

-Want to refine this mod or fix the restart checkpoint limitation?
+Want to refine this mod or suggest new features?
 Contributions are welcome!
 Here’s how:
 1. Fork this repository.
 2. Create a new branch for your changes.
 3. Submit a pull request with a description of your updates.